drewgoodman1/liri-node-app/README.md

 # liri-node-app
-LIRI is a CLI application can take the following commands:
+LIRI is a CLI application that can take the following commands:

 * concert-this: find concerts for a band
 * spotify-this-song: find info about a song